EarthWalkSoftware/debian-base-gui/README.md

 ## Simple tests

 #### Test 1
-Copy the docker command above (*Creating a container*) and paste it into a docker host command line to create a temporary docker named *gui*.
+Copy the docker command above (*Creating a container*) and paste it into a docker host command line to create a temporary docker container named *gui*.
 At the *bash* prompt (#), enter the following command:

     apt install mousepad
     /usr/bin/mousepad